zc813/wylieconvert/README.md

-# Convert to and from wylie from Python
+# Convert to and from wylie with Python

 This is a very thin wrapper on the Perl converter found on [THL website](http://www.thlib.org/cgi-bin/thl/lbow/wylie.pl).